BeyondCorp Threat and Data Protection features are available only for customers who have purchased BeyondCorp Enterprise.

 Changes can take up to 24 hours but typically happen more quickly.
 Learn more

-This example shows how to use rule settings to block file uploads.
-In this example, the upload is blocked if the user tries to upload more than 30 email addresses at once.
+This example shows how to use rule settings to block file uploads to certain types of websites.
+In this example, the upload is blocked if the user tries to upload files to social media sites, such as Facebook.

 Before you begin, sign in to your super administrator account or a delegated admin account with these privileges: